You can configure Filebeat to dynamically reload external configuration files

 periodto less than 1s will result in unnecessary overhead.

 On systems with POSIX file permissions, all Beats configuration files are subject to ownership and file permission checks.
-For more information, see Config File Ownership and Permissions in the Beats Platform Reference.
+For more information, see Config File Ownership and Permissions.